-When parents or caregivers can’t provide “good enough” parenting, or are intentionally hurtful, people often suffer from what is referred to as developmental or complex trauma.
-Developmental and complex trauma, unlike one-time or shock trauma, happens in family environments and is often repeatedly perpetrated by caregivers.
-Because of the interpersonal nature of these experiences, many people experience lifelong consequences that affect both the mind and body.
+When parents or caregivers can’t provide “good enough” parenting, or are intentionally hurtful, people often suffer from what is referred to as developmental trauma or complex PTSD.
+Developmental and complex trauma (unlike one-time or shock trauma) happens in family environments and is often repeatedly perpetrated by family members.
+The consequences of these traumas affect both the mind and body.
 All your life you may have had a sense that something is wrong but you don’t quite know what it is.

 Early childhood experiences and family dynamics may result in traumas of omission or commission, or both:

 Omission results from what wasn’t there.
 Lack of love, caring, and comfort from parents means your emotional needs were not met.
 These are parents who may have been well meaning but due to their own histories had limited capacity to be available for their children.
 Consequently, you may be experiencing symptoms of emotional neglect.
 You don’t know what your feelings and needs are, and you don’t know how to go about getting those needs met in relationships.
 As a result, you likely feel empty, lonely, and isolated from others.
 Your life may lack a sense of meaning and direction.
 You may find yourself minimizing your experiences by saying, “I was never hit,” and “things weren’t that bad.”

 Traumas of commission result when parents were overtly dismissing, humiliating, or abusive.
 This can include verbal, emotional, physical, and/or sexual abuse.
 Study after study has shown that children who grow up in abusive environments experience a multitude of mental health and physical problems.
 You may be experiencing a great deal of anxiety, depression, worthlessness/shame, and flashbacks into traumatic events.
 Or you may be trying very hard to keep painful feelings below the surface and therefore go through life feeling numb or “frozen.”

 Research on Adverse Childhood Experiences (ACES)